ctechfilmuniversity/workshop_ws2526_xr/README.md

 Extended Realities

-- theoretical introduction: interactive/hybrid narration, hypermediacy and Immersion
+- theoretical introduction: interactive/hybrid narration, immediacy and hypermediacy in art and technology
 - A brief history of XR and immersive technologies
 - Real Time Technologies and their field of use + Examples